 Suspended Topographies In Enamel

-New worlds are ready for you to discover in enameling.
-During this workshop students will discover intentional and experimental approaches in enameling to capture those moments on the surface of metal.
-There is an emphasis on exploring the potential of natural materials such as sand, steel, silver and gold foil as well as glass beads as a means of creating spontaneous surfaces.
+New worlds are ready for students to discover in enameling.
+You will uncover intentional and experimental approaches in enameling to capture those moments on the surface of metal.
+There will be an emphasis on exploring the potential of natural materials such as sand, steel, silver, and gold foil as well as glass beads as a means of creating spontaneous surfaces.
 Participants will learn about liquid and dry-sifting enamels as well as painting enamels.
 Class demonstrations focus on composition and finishing techniques.
 Open to all skill levels.